-The University of Leicester MSc in Educational Leadership programme is designed to meet the needs and interests of a wide spectrum of practitioners including teachers, school managers and educational professionals within both formal and informal education sectors while keeping three key themes in mind - leadership, learning and change.
+The University of Leicester MSc in Educational Leadership training programme is designed to meet the needs and interests of a wide spectrum of practitioners including teachers, school managers and educators within formal and informal settings thus keeping 3 key themes in mind - leadership, learning and change.

 The course is relevant to a wide range of practitioners in diverse settings internationally who work in an educational setting and have an interest in how leadership and learning are connected in driving change and improving outcomes.

 Throughout the course, students are supported in developing a flexible set of professional inquiry skills to inform practice in their work setting.

 Personal development will equip graduates to lead change in their respective organisations.